ServiceNow/azimuth/docs/docs/user-guide/smart-tag-analysis.md

 ### Columns
 - The first column shows the class variable for which other values are presented.
-Use the dropdown :material-arrow-down-drop-circle-outline: to switch between labels and predictions.
+Use the dropdown :material-arrow-down-drop-circle-outline: to switch between labels, predictions and outcomes.
 - The second and third columns show sample count and pipeline accuracy, which can help with identifying or prioritizing classes to investigate.
 For example, you may want to sort by accuracy in ascending order, to focus on classes for which the model had more difficulty.